johnbenac/movementengineer/docs/decisions/ADR-003-texts-as-generic-tree.md

 ## Decision

-We defined `TextNode` as a generic hierarchical node with a parent reference and a `level` field describing its scale (`work`, `section`, `passage` or `line`).
+We defined `TextNode` as a generic hierarchical node with a parent reference.
+Depth is derived from that relationship (root = 0) rather than stored as a labelled enum.
 Each `TextNode` holds optional content, a title and label, and indicates its main function (story, rule, instructions, teaching, prayer_or_song, commentary, other).  `TextCollection` was introduced as a light grouping mechanism with a name, description and a list of root `TextNode` IDs.
 Texts can exist outside collections and collections can group many texts without imposing extra hierarchy.
 All cross‑references from texts to other objects (entities, claims) are one‑directional.

 ## Rationale

-By choosing a generic tree with a small set of levels, we avoided hard‑wiring any one movement’s canon structure.
+By choosing a generic tree with derived depth, we avoided hard‑wiring any one movement’s canon structure or forcing labels like “work” vs “section.”
 Developers can model Torah scrolls, Vedic hymns, sutras, letters or modern pamphlets using the same API.
 Allowing texts outside of collections supports adhoc prayers or instructions.
 The flexible `mainFunction` and `tags` fields give downstream tools hints about how to display or process a text without requiring schema changes.
 This decision reflects a trade‑off between precision and simplicity: we lose some fidelity about unusual text structures but gain a uniform representation across traditions.

 ## Consequences